 On 25 January 2019, 600,000 options were exercised via a 12-month interest free non-recourse company funded loan.
-For accounting purposes this exercise has been treated as a modification to the options originally issued.
+For accounting purposes this exercise was treated as a modification to the options originally issued.
 Effectively the exercise period of the options had been extended by 12-months as the loan is non-recourse meaning that if the shares are of less value than the exercise price on 25 January 2020 the shares can be handed back to the Company.
-On 14 January the loan was extended by a further 6 months maturing 25 July 2020.
+The loan was extended by a further 9 months maturing 21 October 2020.
 A black-scholes valuation was undertaken to extend the exercise period from the original grant date and the resultant additional expense has been recognised in the current year share based payments.